 The successful bidder (hereinafter System Integrator/SI) shall supply the required Items at ICGEB Campus, Aruna Asaf Ali Marg, New Delhi 110067 .

-The SI shall undertake to install, test & commission all the supply Server, Storage and workstation at required locations.
+The SI shall undertake to install, test & commission all the supply Server, Storage workstation & Laptops at required locations.

 All computational application shall install by SI whenever users has to require.